 Harsh lighting can be great in product photography, but it can also be problematic.

 When photographing your products in direct sunlight, the light can create hard shadows on your product and make it difficult to see the details.
 It can also make it hard to understand what the true colors are of your product because the light may wash them out making them appear differently than they really are.
 Harsh lighting can also create glare in some products which can also make it hard to see the product well.

 If a customer can’t get a good sense of the true color and look of your product due to harsh lighting, they may not want to take a chance and purchase from you.
-So make sure you’re presenting your products in the best light possible.
-You can download my PDF guide for free to learn how to get perfectly lit product photos using natural light and eliminate harsh lighting from your photos.
+So make sure you’re presenting your products in the best light possible and stay out of direct, harsh light.